The Vermont Statutes Online

 (1) review utilization information;

-(7) give public notice of the meetings with hospitals, and invite the public to attend and to comment on the proposed budgets;
+(9) give public notice of the meetings with hospitals and invite the public to attend and to comment on the proposed budgets;

-(12) review the hospital’s investments in workforce development initiatives, including nursing workforce pipeline collaborations with nursing schools and compensation and other support for nurse preceptors; and
+(14) review the hospital’s investments in workforce development initiatives, including nursing workforce pipeline collaborations with nursing schools and compensation and other support for nurse preceptors;

-(13) consider the salaries for the hospital’s executive and clinical leadership and the hospital’s salary spread, including a comparison of median salaries to the medians of northern New England states.
+(15) consider the salaries for the hospital’s executive and clinical leadership, including variable payments and incentive plans, and the hospital’s salary spread, including a comparison of median salaries to the medians of northern New England states and a comparison of the base salaries and total compensation for the hospital’s executive and clinical leadership with those of the hospital’s lowest-paid employees who deliver health care services directly to hospital patients; and

 (c) Individual hospital budgets established under this section shall:

-(5) include a finding that the analysis provided in subdivision (b)(9) of this section is a reasonable methodology for reflecting a reduction in net revenues for non-Medicaid payers; and
+(6) include a finding that the analysis provided in subdivision (b)(11) of this section is a reasonable methodology for reflecting a reduction in net revenues for non-Medicaid payers;

-(6) demonstrate that they support equal access to appropriate mental health care that meets standards of quality, access, and affordability equivalent to other components of health care as part of an integrated, holistic system of care.
+(7) demonstrate that they support equal access to appropriate mental health care that meets standards of quality, access, and affordability equivalent to other components of health care as part of an integrated, holistic system of care;

 (2)(A) It is the General Assembly’s intent that hospital cost containment conduct is afforded state action immunity under applicable federal and State antitrust laws, if: